-- 1. A first progress report must be submitted within 12 months of receiving the first grant payment.
-Subsequent progress reports are due within 12 months from the acceptance date of the previous report. - 2.
+- 1. Progress reports must be submitted within 12 months of receiving the first grant payment and every 12 months thereafter. - 2.
 Final reports must be submitted within two months of completing the project. - 3.
-If more than \$500 of grant funds remains after a project's completion, the Foundation must approve their use for project-related expenses.
-Unused grant funds \$500 and below may be used for activities that meet the global grant eligibility requirements and do not require pre-approval from TRF.
-Any remaining unused grant funds should be returned to The Rotary Foundation and will be credited to the World Fund.
+Unused grant funds in excess of US\$500 must be returned to The Rotary Foundation and will be credited to the World Fund.
+If grant funds remain after a project's completion, the Foundation may approve their use for project-related expenses, such as additional project supplies.